6 simple ways to save energy in the school summer holidays

 It’s hard to believe, but the school summer holidays are almost upon us once more – great news for commuters, as the morning traffic is virtually non-existent for well over a month, but not-so-great news for parents who have to keep the kids entertained for weeks on end.

-And then there’s the soaring energy bills, as games consoles and televisions are left on all day, and extra meals need preparing – but don’t despair, we’ve got six super energy-saving tips to see you through the six week summer holidays.
+But don’t despair, we’ve got six super energy-saving tips to see you through the six weeks of the summer holidays.

 If you’ve got games-mad kids, you’ll know all too well that they’d happily spend every waking minute of the summer holidays on their console – but even if they’re spending just an hour-or-so extra every day on their favourite video games, that could be enough to put a few extra pounds on your energy bill at the end of the month.